 Eastasia contained such a large portion of the world’s population that they could wipe out entire island nations with a single deployment force.
 In fact, if every citizen held a gun with six bullets, the war against humankind outside their borders could be over in less than six rounds and a cross-country stroll.
 Eastasia knew it, and had worked hard, endured much, and bode its time, because everyone else knew it as well.

 What everyone else did not know, was why it didn’t.
 It was an important strategic question, and the answer often surprised many a nation into surrender.

 It was countries run by the lian—whom Westfall called the Fair Folk—that were the proverbial wrench in this well-oiled machine of conquest.
 Eastasia’s allies in Eurasia (also happily named by Westfall for the irony) said the same.
 There had been three so far between them, all large nations, run by governments unaffected by their people.
-The power of such governments relied on both the trancelike state of any masses that could change the status quo through legislation, and on the fear and ignorance of the poorer masses that might have overwhelmed it by sheer force in numbers.
+The power of such governments relied on two things.
+The first was the trancelike state of any masses that could legislate more than the status quo.
+The second was the fear and ignorance of any poorer masses with force of numbers.
 Such governments were difficult to cow into surrender because the bodies between them and their enemies were not a responsibility, but a shield.